rjsf-team/react-jsonschema-form/README.md

 The included `FileWidget` exposes a reference to the `<input type="file" />` element node as an `inputRef` component property.

-This allows you to programmatically trigger the browser's file selector which can be used in a custom file widget.
+This allows you to programmatically trigger the browser's file selector, which can be used in a custom file widget.

 ### Object fields ordering